-Last week, I wrote a piece criticizing a piece run by Dominic Ishmael at Yahoo!
+Last week, I wrote a piece criticizing a piece run by a writer at Yahoo!
 Sports that called for Royals manager Ned Yost to be fired.
 As if there was a manager tree that produced managers where we could just pick another one!
-Well Dominic contacted me for an opportunity to respond and make his case for Ned's incompetence.
-Dominic is a pretty diehard Royals fan, so I thought I would let him make his case in response to my critique.
+Well the writer contacted me for an opportunity to respond to this case for Ned's incompetence.
+I thought I would let him make his case in response to my critique.

 There has been a lot of discussion about an article I penned last week.
 RoyalsRetro wrote a counter to my argument.
 I'm here to clarify and defend my belief that Ned Yost does not deserve a job managing this team.

 On to my first point about Jeff Francoeur's permanent gig in right field.
 My main bone of contention isn't with Frenchy's bat, it's with his legs.
 His runs above average and run saved (Rtot and Rdrs respectively) was -3 and -14 for the 2012 season.
 For just the few weeks we've played already, he's at a -1 Rtot.
 I'm sure all of you remember the inside the park home run given up early in the season by a routine line drive to right field that simply wasn't cut off nor delivered accurately when Frenchy finally did stumble over.
 Package that with the fact that as of the last game with the Angels, Jeff had a WAR of -.5 and a RAR of -5.
 Last season those numbers were even worse with a -20 RAR and -2.3 WAR.
 Add on to that fact, he is simply a liability on the base paths.
 11 attempts last season and he was caught 7 times.
 He's successfully stolen twice this year, but there is nothing to make me believe that all those numbers will reverse considering that he is at he backside of his career.